Eco-Commitment

 We aim to take action in line with the principles of climate justice, recognizing the connections between the climate crisis and other global injustices.
 We want our environmental actions to support - rather than undermine or ignore - the needs of people on the frontlines of marginalization and injustice.
 We have set these targets and are taking actions in the knowledge that we aren't yet doing everything right.
 We still have a great deal to do and much to learn.
 We welcome feedback from intersectional publics on this environmental statement, targets, and plans for action.

-Basis for this statement provided by the Gallery Climate Coalition, UK.
+Basis for this statement was provided by the Gallery Climate Coalition.